 i.
-Individual has a good performance status (Karnofsky Performance Status [KPS] score \ge 70% or Eastern Cooperative Oncology Group [ECOG] performance status of 0-2); and performance status of 0-2); and
+Individual has a good performance status (Karnofsky Performance Status [KPS] score ≥ 70% or Eastern Cooperative Oncology Group [ECOG] performance status of 0-2); and ii.
+Absence of leptomeningeal metastases; and iii.
+Individual does not have a diagnosis of lymphoma, germ cell tumor, or small cell carcinoma.

-- ii.
-Absence of leptomeningeal metastases; and - iii.
-Individual does not have a diagnosis of lymphoma, germ cell tumor, or small cell carcinoma. - iv.
-Has up to 10 lesions or cumulative tumor volume of < 15cc - b) Individual is undergoing repeat stereotactic radiation therapy, when all the following criteria are met: - i.
-Individual has a good performance status (KPS score ≥ 70% or ECOG
+- iv.
+Has up to 10 lesions or cumulative tumor volume of < 15cc - b) Individual is undergoing repeat stereotactic radiation therapy, when all the following criteria are met: